 Dear Parents of First-Year Students:

-It was only a little over three weeks ago that you moved your daughter or son into UVA for their first year.
-I hope things are going well and your student is engaging in classes and activities, working through the expected adjustments that come with college life.
+A few short weeks ago your daughter or son arrived at UVA for their first year.
+I hope your student is engaging in classes and activities, working through the expected adjustments that come with college life, and enjoying this new chapter in their life.

 I am writing about one topic that always seems to arise much too early in the first semester: your student's housing decision for second year.
-For many years now, external marketing efforts and word-of-mouth among students have created a false sense of urgency to sign a lease for off-Grounds housing.
+For many years, external marketing efforts and word-of-mouth among students have created a false sense of urgency to sign a lease for off-Grounds housing.
 In truth, there is no shortage of available apartments in the Charlottesville area if a student decides to live off Grounds.
-The University also offers attractive housing options for upperclass students, and that process—which does not fully gear up until January—allows more time for thoughtful decision-making.
+The University also offers attractive housing options for upperclass students, and that process – which does not fully gear up until January for most housing areas – allows plenty of time for thoughtful decision-making.

-The following summarizes some important points for you and your student to consider:
+The following are some important points for you to consider with your student:

-- Advise your daughter or son not to sign an apartment lease until after consulting with you.
-Given the large financial commitment, it is important for you to be involved.
-Review the lease with your daughter or son and ideally visit the apartment or house with them.
+- Advise your daughter/son not to sign an apartment lease until after consulting with you.
+Given the large financial commitment and the binding contract being formed, it is important for you to be involved.
+Review the lease with your daughter/son and ideally visit the apartment or house with them.
 Assess building condition and safety measures both inside and outside the building.
-Are deadbolts and smoke alarms in place?
-Clarify what is included in the rent.
-How much are utilities?
-Is there a fee for parking?
-For Wi-Fi?
+Clarify all fees, security deposits, and what is included in the rent.

-- Students are always encouraged to consider on-Grounds housing as an option.
+- Consider on-Grounds housing as an option.
 In addition to proximity and a sense of community, students find many benefits to living on Grounds.
 An additional year of living on Grounds helps many second-year students develop maturity and perspective.
-On-Grounds housing provides a good balance between emerging independence and University support, since a Resident Advisor remains available to assist your daughter or son in residence, but now at a 1:65 resident ratio (versus a 1:24 ratio in first-year residence halls).

-- Remember, signing a lease with UVA is identical to signing an apartment lease—it is a binding, legal agreement.
+- Remember, signing a housing agreement with UVA is identical to signing an apartment lease – it is a binding, legal agreement.

 - Above all, students (and parents) are advised to remain patient and not feel pressured to sign a lease in September.
-Unless your student has her or his heart set on one particular apartment or a single location, many choices will remain into the spring.
+Unless your student has her/his heart set on one particular apartment or a single location, many choices will remain into the spring.

 - The Comparison Guide: Deciding Where to Live Second Year provides a quick review of factors to consider in deciding whether to live on or off Grounds.

-To help new students understand the housing process better, the University is hosting a seminar on Monday, Sept.
-26, from 5:30 to 7 p.m., and on Tuesday, Sept.
-27 (same time), at Alumni Hall.
-Encourage your student to attend one of the sessions so she or he can be better informed about this important decision.
-Your student will continue to receive information throughout the fall semester about the on-Grounds housing process for 2016-2017.
+To help new students understand the housing process better, the University is hosting a Housing Information Session on Wednesday, Sept.
+25, from 5:30 to 7 p.m. at Alumni Hall.
+Please encourage your student to attend so they can be better informed about this important decision.
+Your student will continue to receive information throughout the fall semester about the on-Grounds housing process for 2020-2021.
+Various deadlines are posted on the Housing website.

-In addition, if you plan to attend Family Weekend in early November, a Housing Fair for both on-Grounds and off-Grounds locations will take place on Friday, Nov.
-4, between 11:30 a.m. and 4 p.m.
-You and your student will have an opportunity to talk with staff in the upperclass housing areas on Grounds and with representatives from several off-Grounds properties in the area.
+In addition, if you plan to attend Family Weekend in mid-October, Housing Fairs for both on-Grounds and off-Grounds locations will take place on Friday, Oct.
+18, between 11:30 a.m. and 4 p.m. in Newcomb Hall.
+You and your student will have an opportunity to talk with staff in the various upperclass housing areas on Grounds, and with representatives from several off-Grounds properties in the area.

-In addition, the Housing website offers a range of information and resources, along with contact information should you have questions that are not addressed on the website.
+The Housing website also offers a range of information and resources about on-Grounds housing options for returning undergraduates, along with contact information should you have questions that are not addressed on the website.

 Allen W. Groves